opensearch-project/documentation-website/_ml-commons-plugin/remote-models/connectors.md

 ## Supported connectors

 The following table lists all connector blueprints provided by OpenSearch.
-Follow the links for each connector blueprint for an example request to create the connector, including all parameters, and an example Predict API request.
+Follow the links to each connector blueprint for an example request that you can use to create the connector, including all parameters, and an example Predict API request.

 Platform | Model | Connector blueprint
 :--- | :--- | :---